 How to Sell Your Self Storage Facilities

-First things first, let’s sell your self storage facility.
+Of course, you can 1031 exchange self storage only once it’s sold.
 Whether you are selling a single or multi unit storage facility, valuable properties will likely be found by many potential buyers with the right marketing efforts.

 Like homes and office buildings, self storage facilities can be sold just like any other property in the United States.
 Storage centers can also be traded, leased or bequeathed to another individual.
 Self storage facilities are often sold at a local and national levels to individuals, businesses, and other organizations.

 Determining the Value of Your Self Storage Facilities

 Self storage facilities are bought and sold constantly, so there are many public records that can be dug up in order to find the value of past sales.
 The best way to determine the value of your self storage facility would be to find the sale of a similar property in your county or state.